tkachas/company-web/README.md

 web-site demo: https://tkachas.github.io/company-web/

-<sub>*Most of the content is copied from https://rgd.legal/ for demonstration purposes.</sub>
+<sub>*Most of the text is copied from https://rgd.legal/ for demonstration purposes.</sub>